 Technical SEO

-Technical SEO is a subset of on-page SEO that focuses on improving the technical aspects of your website.
+Technical SEO is a subset of on-page SEO that deals with improving the technical aspects of your website.
 You should direct your efforts toward strengthening site performance and making it easier for search engines to crawl and index your pages.

-Any technical SEO activity will usually begin with an audit.
+Any technical SEO activity usually begins with an audit.
 Then, you can identify which technical elements of your site or page need improvement.
 Aspects of technical SEO may include:

 - Refining the sitemap and site architecture